bmyerz/pysh/README.md

 # Example usage without string interpolation

-Just write your python script, importing pysh and run normally.
+Just write your python script, importing pysh.
+You can run it without compiling.